CBS-HPC/.github/profile/UCloud.md

 ## Get started with UCloud
-All new users in UCloud are awarded 1000 DKK computing (CPU) resources to the ["DeiC Interactive HPC (SDU)"](https://cloud.sdu.dk/app/providers/detailed/ucloud), as well as 50 GB remote storage.
+All new users in UCloud are awarded a "My Workspace" with 1000 DKK of computing (CPU) resources to the ["DeiC Interactive HPC (SDU)"](https://cloud.sdu.dk/app/providers/detailed/ucloud), as well as 50 GB remote storage.
 You can use these resources to get acquainted with the system, run test jobs, etc.

 ["DeiC Interactive HPC (SDU)"](https://cloud.sdu.dk/app/providers/detailed/ucloud) provides broadest ranges of containerized applications such as MATLAB, STATA, RStudio, and JupyterLab through a graphical user interface (GUI).

+The largest machine (64 cores & 384 GB memory) cost 5.49kr/H so a 1000 DKK this provide approx. 182 hours of run time.

-## Apply for Funds:
+## Apply for Funds

 ### Students
 CBS student can only have direct access to the initial 1000kr credit and 50gb storage.
 When you need more/other resources, it must go through your thesis supervisor who needs to create a UCloud project and invite you to join.
 If this is not possible then you welcome to contact [RDM Support](rdm@cbs.dk) to discuss further.

+The ressources will be provided within a UCloud project and not to a user "My Workspace".

 ### Researchers & Staff